 Parents should teach kids safety for return to school

-Before the kids head back to school after their summer breaks, parents should do some homework of their own to make sure the new school year is safe on several fronts.
+Before the kids head back to school, parents should do some homework of their own to make sure the new school year is safe on several fronts.

 School buses and many school rooms are not air conditioned.
 Karen Funkenbusch, University of Missouri safety specialist, offers the following tips to make sure your child stays cool.